pennekampster/Code_and_data_OverallEcosystemStability/README.md

 the statistical analyses, the qualitative literature review as well as the calculation of overall ecosystem stability.
 The reports are also available as pdfs in the `reports`folder.

-Please also note our shiny app to illustrate the overall ecosystem stability concept: [](https://frankpennekamp.shinyapps.io/Overall_ecosystem_stability_demo/)
+Please also note our [interactive shiny app](https://frankpennekamp.shinyapps.io/Overall_ecosystem_stability_demo/) to illustrate the overall ecosystem stability concept.